 How can PR specialists stay abreast of security news to create opportunities for client companies?
 Start by following these 20 cybersecurity reporters and journalists.
 This is in no particular order and is by no means a complete list, but it’s a good resource for anyone looking to learn more about cybersecurity.

 Formerly of ZDNet, Zack is the security editor at TechCrunch.
 He’s a known name in security and is a cybersecurity reporter that gives great insight into many of the ongoing and current issues in the space.
 One of his more notable recent stories read was his piece last year on shutting down a massive child abuse website.

 Catalin is ZDNet’s cybersecurity reporter.
 Previously a news editor at Bleeping Computer, he’s been covering the security space for a while and is a go-to source for any breaking stories.
 As a highly active tweeter, he’s a great resource for large-scale stories as well as narrow technical aspects of the sector.

 William joined Bloomberg as a cybersecurity journalist last summer.
 He’s a must-follow for anyone looking to learn more about security, big tech and security implications related towards the top trending stories globally.

 (Politico) Eric Geller | @ericgeller

 Eric Geller is a security reporter at Politico.
-He covers security issues related to the White House, government policy and election security, along with breaking news.
+He covers security and cybersecurity issues related to the White House, government policy and election security, along with breaking news.
 He’s extremely active on twitter, acting as a great source for general political news and the occasional meme.

 (Motherboard/Vice) Lorenzo Franceschi-Bicchierai | @lorenzofb